-The safe area is an area around the outer of a printed banner which is free from important text and logos.
+The safe area is a space around the outer of a printed banner free from important text and logos.
 The free area gives space around the edge of a banner so that a hem and eyelets or pole pocket will not interfere with the graphics.
 Please allow a clear area on a banner with hem and eyelets of 50mm.
 Pole pockets have a different set of rules, and you should allow enough space for the pocket itself and the weld.
 For example, a top 150mm pole pocket will require a 200mm clear area.
 150mm for the pocket and 50mm for the weld.
 We have an article here which you can read, which gives more details on how to set up a banner with pole pockets.

 How to Save a file for a printed banner?

 When saving your banner artwork, please create outlines to all your text and type.
 It’s important to create outlines on all files, even when saving files as a pdf.
 You can supply artwork in Adobe Illustrator, Adobe Photoshop, Jpeg, Jpg and EPS formats.
 File formats that we don’t accept include all Microsoft applications, PNG and SVG files.
 Ensure that your document is set to CMYK, and ensure that you embed any images before saving them.